 Our Vision

-The 2024 Landscape Conservation Design (LCD) report is a crowd-sourced document built by the Santa Cruz River Refuge coalition.
+The 2024 Landscape Conservation Design (LCD) report is a crowd-sourced document built by the Santa Cruz River Refuge Coalition.
 It draws on key reports, essays, photos, poems, research and more to sketch a bi-county vision for this refuge.
 The vision and research presented in this report are the result of decades of work.
 In the last two years alone, the refuge coalition has formed through dozens of one-on-one interviews, in-person workshops, visioning sessions, surveys, petitions, newsletters and more.

-Benefits of an urban national wildlife refuge
+Benefits of a national wildlife refuge

 A revitalized Santa Cruz River